Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media

 and noting that $\mathbf{K}_{\parallel}(\mathbf{x},\mathbf{x'})$ is antisymmetric with respect to exchange of its arguments, it follows that one can write

 such that the longitudinal part of the vector potential becomes $\mathbf{A}_{\parallel}(\mathbf{x},t) = {\bm \nabla} \Lambda(\mathbf{x})$, with the gauge function

 The transverse part of the quantization function $\mathbf{K}_{\perp}\!\!\!:(\mathbb{R}^3,\mathbb{R}^3) \rightarrow \mathbb{R}^3$ is nearly completely arbitrary~\cite{Woolley1999Jan}, and uniquely fixes the gauge with respect to the fields.
+Choosing $\chi_2$ to take the form in Eq.~\eqref{eq:c2} allows one to write the entire vector potential in terms of its gauge-invariant transverse component, and a function which remains a c-number after quantization.
 All that remains is to specify the transverse part of the polarization, to describe a unique Lagrangian as per the prescription in Eq.~\eqref{eq:ls}.
 Noting that since we can write the longitudinal part as

 we see that the additional term in the Lagrangian becomes (suppressing the time index)